 This article will help you assess your shortcomings and assets.
 Read on to find the best way to skillfully address this question and charm your interviewer.

 1. “Leadership comes naturally to me.
-Over the past decade, I have grown a small technology startup to a thriving business producing over a million dollars in revenue annually.
+Over the past decade, I have grown a small technology startup to a thriving business producing over a hundred thousand dollars in revenue annually.

 I have been promoted numerous times and have exceeded the growth rate goals set by the CMO.
 Being able to work with a diverse group of skilled individuals certainly helped my ability to lead.